Women in STEM: Mentorship

 In STEM fields, the support and encouragement of a mentor can make a lot of difference in women's decisions of whether or not to continue pursuing a career in their discipline.
 This may be particularly true for younger individuals who may face many obstacles early on in their careers.
 Since these younger individuals often look to those who are more established in their discipline for help and guidance, the responsiveness and helpfulness of potential mentors is incredibly important.

-There are many emerging mentorship programs.
 However, many women experience harassment from their mentors which can cause them to be unable to finish the program among many other issues.
+In 2017, Scientific American reported that two-thirds of female students or trainees in anthropology, archeology and life science research had experienced sexual harassment or inappropriate remarks, and 20% had been sexually assaulted; they stated that they were most vulnerable to senior managers.

-A 2020 study surveyed women who are working in STEM field and live in the U.S., Northeast, and Eastern Canada.
+A 2020 study surveyed women who are working in STEM fields and live in the U.S., Northeast, and Eastern Canada.
 Most women reported that finding a mentor at their workplace was complex, and only a third of the women had some sort of mentor, formal or informal.
-During their time in school, half of the participants were able find a professor to be their mentor.
+During their time in school, half of the participants were able to find a professor to be their mentor.
 They added that mentorship helped them complete their degree and guided them from the educational sphere to the workplace.
 The majority of the women agreed that mentorship is a crucial resource, and many want to be involved in mentorship, but there are not enough resources or opportunities in their work environment.

 Lack of support

-Women in STEM may leave due to not being invited to professional meetings, the use of sexually discriminating standards against women, inflexible working conditions, the perceived need to hide pregnancies, and the struggle to balance family and work.
-Women in STEM fields that have children either need child care or to take a long leave of absence.
-When a nuclear family can not afford child care, typically it is the mother that gives up her career to stay at home with the children.
-This is due in part to women being paid statistically less in their careers.
-The man makes more money so the man goes to work and the woman gives up her career.
-Maternity leave is another issue women in STEM fields face.
-In the U.S., maternity leave is required by The Family and Medical Leave Act of 1993 (FMLA).
-The FMLA requires 12 weeks of unpaid leave annually for mothers of newborn or newly adopted children.
-This is one of the lowest levels of leave in the industrialized world.
-All developed countries except the United States guarantee mothers at least some paid time off.
-If a new mother does not have external financial support or savings, they may not be able to take their full maternity leave.
-Few companies allow men to take paternity leave and it may be shorter than women's maternity leave.
+In 2015, Texas A&M University researchers cited six family-related challenges encountered by women in STEM careers: "1) overlap of biological clock and the timeline for career advancement, 2) pregnancy and childbirth, 3) quality childcare, 4) eldercare challenges, 5) dual-career couple challenges, and 6) balancing critical career experiences with family demands."

+"Hostile climates, caregiving burdens, and lack of inclusive policies continue to drive women—especially mothers and women of color—out of STEM careers.
+Women report significantly higher rates of perceived penalization for the use of parental support systems than men," the American Association of University Women has stated.
+Among employees in STEM professions in G20 countries, UNESCO reported lower levels of satisfaction among female workers around parental support and career management.